BlueAndi/RadonUlzer/doc/architecture/SENSORFUSION.md

 ## Logical View

 ### Application
-The application uses the same [State Machine](https://github.com/BlueAndi/RadonUlzer/blob/main/doc/architecture/LINEFOLLOWER.md) as the Line Follower Application.
+The application uses the same [States](https://github.com/BlueAndi/RadonUlzer/blob/main/doc/architecture/LINEFOLLOWER.md) as the Line Follower Application.

 ### HAL
 Some changes have been made to the HAL compared to the HAL of the other Applications.